Xalalau/backdoor-shield/README.md

 <details><summary>Real-time</summary>
 <p>
 <img src="https://i.imgur.com/BDk6TJk.png"/>

 <img src="https://user-images.githubusercontent.com/5098527/167990081-4d8a0a56-6235-43bd-b08d-da32c3bfd6e4.png"/>

-As for the real-time detections, they are in subfolders named by date and are organized in two different ways.
+As for real-time detections, they are stored in subfolders named by date and organized in two different ways.

 <img src="https://user-images.githubusercontent.com/5098527/167988995-2b2443dc-037f-47c8-91f0-597504ea04ba.png"/>

-In the first one, items are grouped by "detections", "warnings" and "detours", as shown above.
-Within these files the entries are placed in order of occurrence:
+In the first method, items are grouped by "detections", "warnings", and "detours", as shown above.
+Within these files, the entries are listed in the order they occurred.

 <img src="https://user-images.githubusercontent.com/5098527/167989406-cdac9556-a728-424f-9f58-d1198f04cde9.png"/>

-In the second, each detection is placed inside subfolders with the name of the detected function and relevant items such as pieces of malicious code.
+In the second method, each detection is placed inside subfolders named after the detected function, along with relevant items such as pieces of malicious code.

 <img src="https://user-images.githubusercontent.com/5098527/167989468-366ef03a-b663-42cb-907b-8cafb25c8e4c.png"/>